eisenwinter/ngp/README.md

 A: No there is no affiliation with any authorities.
 This is a hobby project.

-Q: Can this validate my vaccination certificate?

-A: No. Validation is only possible for the issuing authority.
-For more information regarding the progress check https://github.com/ehn-dcc-development/hcert-spec/blob/main/README.md

 Q: Will the generated vaccination certificate (ngp) be accepted?

 A: In theory even the QR code alone should be enough.
 Your mileage may vary.